Melbourne High School: Grounds, buildings, and facilities

 The Science Block consists of four science labs split over two levels.
 These science rooms are generally used only for Year 9 and Year 10 general science, with other rooms being used for the more specific VCE subjects of chemistry, physics and biology.
 The Arts Building was completed in the year 2009.
 It consists of four floors, each containing multiple rooms devoted to the visual and performing arts.
 These also contain computers and media rooms.

 In addition, the school's grounds include a hockey field, tennis courts, an oval (The Woodfull-Miller oval) for cricket and various codes of football, cricket nets, netball courts and basketball courts for sporting purposes.
 These are accompanied by the 'hockey pavilion', which overlooks the hockey field, the 'Old Boys Pavilion', which overlooks the oval, and the Cadet HQ, also near the oval.
-Miscellaneous features include a portable classroom east of the Art Building (typically used for mathematics), shipping containers near the art building and oval (storing a handful of row boats and canoes), a stairway to Alexandra Parade and a small garden north of the T building.
+Miscellaneous features include a portable classroom east of the Art Building (typically used for mathematics), shipping containers near the art building and oval (storing a handful of row boats and canoes), a stairway to Alexandra Parade and a small garden north of the Twenties building.

 Since the 2010s, the areas around the school have been undergoing higher density development, with multi-storey towers being constructed nearby.

-Ethos, culture and student life
+Culture and student life

 The junior school comprises students in Year 9 and 10.
-They have their own four junior school captains, assemblies, and massed singing.
+They have four junior school captains, along with assemblies, and massed singing.
 Students in the junior school are not subject to the pressures of VCE and are encouraged to participate in extracurricular activities and broaden their education.
-For this reason, year 9 students must involve themselves in at least one extracurricular involvement (see below).
-Year 10 students complete twenty hours of community involvement throughout the year as well as an assignment on civics and citizenship to be submitted at the end of the year, (civics and citizenship classes generally occurring during transition) In Year 9, students select two electives for the year while in Year 10, students select four electives.
-Philosophy has been made a compulsory elective in Year 9 and economics for year 10.
+Year 10 students are required to complete twenty hours of community service throughout the year as a mandatory requirement to continue their education at Melbourne High into year 11.
+Year 9 students have one elective a term, however, they may only select one elective as philosophy is mandatory in year 9.
+In year 10, students have four electives through the year but only three slots available to fill as economics is a mandatory subject.
+Both year 9 and 10 students are expected to study language starting from year 9 and continuing the same language into year 10.

 The senior school comprises students in Year 11 and Year 12.
-There is only one Senior School Captain and senior School Vice-Captain.
+There is only one School Captain and Vice-Captain that oversees the entire student body.
 Particular members of the senior school will take up presidential roles of various teams, groups and organisations.
-At the end of every year, year elevens compete for a variety of coveted leadership positions, including positions in the SRC Leadership team and House leadership team.
+At the end of every year, year 11s compete for a variety of coveted leadership positions, including positions in the SRC Leadership team and House leadership team.
 House captains and SRC presidents are determined by voting from the student body following a period of speech-making.